Finite rate distributed weight-balancing and average consensus over digraphs: Distributed Quantized Weight-Balancing

-\begin{description} \item[{\bf P1)}] the number of occurrences of the update event between two consecutive decreasing events is at most $N^{2N}-1$; \item[{\bf P2)}] if $\Vert \pmb\epsilon(k)\Vert_1{\geq}2N(N{-}1)\gamma(k)$ (roughly speaking, if $\Vert \pmb\epsilon(k)\Vert_1$ does not decrease sufficiently fast), there are at most $2W-2$ iterations between two consecutive update events.\end{description} P1 and P2 are sufficient to guarantee that the decreasing events occur at uniformly bounded time intervals (note that P2 is needed, as neither $\mathcal{D}_k$ nor $\mathcal{U}_k$ might occur at some $k$).
-Finally, \textbf{Step 3} builds on the above results to prove statement (a).
-Roughly speaking, one can infer that: either 1) $\Vert \pmb\epsilon(k)\Vert_1$ is below the diminishing threshold (Step 1), causing it to vanish; or 2) it exceeds the threshold at some iterations, causing it to be suppressed by the decreasing event (Step 2) until it falls again below the vanishing threshold.
-We proceed next with the formal proof.
+\begin{description} \item[{\bf P1)}] there are at most $\bar{U} \triangleq N^{2N-2}$ update events between two consecutive decreasing events; \item[{\bf P2)}] if $\Vert {\bf b}(k)\Vert_1{\geq}N^2\gamma(k)$ (roughly speaking, if $\{\Vert {\bf b}(k)\Vert_1\}_{k\in \mathbb{Z}_+}$ does not decrease sufficiently fast), there are at most $2W-2$ timeslots between two consecutive update events.\end{description} The decreasing step-size together with P2 guarantee that update events occur within bounded time; this property combined with P1 guarantees that decreasing events occur at uniformly bounded time intervals.
+Finally, \textbf{Step 3} builds on the above results to prove statement (a) of the theorem.
+Roughly speaking, one can infer that: either 1) $\{\Vert {\bf b}(k)\Vert_1\}_{k\in \mathbb{Z}_+}$ is below the diminishing threshold (Step 1), causing it to vanish (since the step-size vanishes); or 2) it exceeds the threshold at some timeslots, causing it to be suppressed by the decreasing event (Step 2) until it falls again below the vanishing threshold.